Georgia State Route 81: Western terminus to Oxford

 SR 81 begins at an intersection with US 19/US 41/SR 3 (Bear Creek Boulevard), just north of Hampton, in Henry County.
 It heads east to McDonough.
 There, it intersects SR 20 (Hampton Road).
 They run concurrent to the northeast, into the main part of town.
 Immediately, they have an interchange with Interstate 75 (I-75) at exit 218.
-The exit was rebuilt into a diverging diamond interchange, with construction being completed in June of 2022.
+The exit was rebuilt into a diverging diamond interchange, with construction being completed in June 2022.
 Continuing east, the two highways intersect US 23/SR 42 in the downtown McDonough Square.

-From the downtown square to an intersection with SR 155 (Zack Hinton Parkway) the highways form an east-west one-way pair.
+From the downtown square to an intersection with SR 155 (Zack Hinton Parkway) the highways form an east–west one-way pair.
 At this intersection, SR 20 splits off to the north.
 SR 81 then heads to the southeast before curving to the northeast and crosses over the South River, into Newton County.
 The bridge over the South River was replaced by Georgia DOT, with traffic reopening in December 2021.

 In Henry County, SR 81 is signed as a west–east route; signage changes to south–north at or near the Newton County line.
 The highway has an intersection with SR 212.
 Then, it heads north before curving to the northeast again.
 It meets SR 162 just before it enters Porterdale.
 The intersection with SR 162 is under construction to install a new roundabout; completion is expected in May 2020, with traffic opening in January 2020.
 In town is an intersection with the northern terminus of SR 162 Connector.
 SR 81 crosses over the Yellow River and passes through the main part of town.
 Immediately after leaving Porterdale, it enters Covington, where it turns north and intersects US 278/SR 12, before passing under, but not interchanging I-20.
 Then, it passes through Oxford.